-You can add audio the same way as you would add video and images: on the Media tab, click the Add Media Files button and choose the audio files you want to use.
-If you don't have suitable audio files, you can use our free sample audio clips: click Add Sample Audio and select an audio file from the music collection.
-The files will then be added to the audio track of the Timeline.
+You can add audio the same way as you would add video and images: on the Import tab, click the Add Media Files button under My files and choose the audio files you want to use.
+If you don't have suitable audio files you can use free music themes from the Sample audio collection.